How to Sand Between Coats of Paint: The Ultimate Guide

 Next, lay down a drop cloth on the floor and over any fixtures to catch falling dust.
 This makes clean-up a lot easier later on.
 Finally, put on a dust mask to protect your respiratory system from inhaling potentially harmful dust particles and, if possible, wear a pair of safety goggles to protect your eyes.

-See also How to Sand Around Chair Spindles: A Step-by-Step Guide
+See also How to Sand Out Scratches in Wood: A Step-by-Step Guide

 Step 2: Allow the Paint to Dry Completely